Energy

 The map showcases projects across England and highlights the impact of community-led energy initiatives.
 Projects are colour coded by technology type for easy of viewing, and you can select for political boundaries including MP constituencies and Local authority boundaries.
 CEE will add your project if you contact them.

-As of December 2025, this is the map for West Northamptonshire.
-Not a lot there.
+As of May 2026 this is the map for West Northamptonshire.

 How energy is generated for us all to use is at the core of Climate Change.
 The main way humans have been doing this for centuries is by burning wood, and for the last 300 years coal, gas and oil.
 Burning these fuels emits large amounts of gases that warm the atmosphere.
 If we continue to do this the Earth will become too hot for humans to live.
 The sane way to get energy for our needs is to generate it from renewable sources - sunlight, wind, and water.